AdobeDocs/experience-platform.en/help/landing/troubleshooting.md

 ## Can I use Postman to make calls to [!DNL Platform] APIs? {#how-do-i-use-postman-to-make-calls-to-platform-apis}

 [Postman](https://www.postman.com/) is a useful tool for visualizing calls to RESTful APIs.
-The Platform API getting started documentation contains a video and instructions for importing Postman collections.
+The [Platform API getting started guide](api-guide.md) contains a video and instructions for importing Postman collections.
+Additionally, a list of Postman collections for each service is provided.

 ## What are the system requirements for [!DNL Platform]? {#what-are-the-system-requirements-for-platform}